On this page

-You can ask to see any recorded information we hold on paper or electronically, subject to any FOI/EIR exemptions that may apply.
+You can ask to see any recorded information we hold on paper or electronically, subject to any Freedom of Information Act (FOI) or Environmental Information Regulations (EIR) exemptions that may apply.
 You will need to provide a name and address (email or postal).

 Merton Council routinely publishes data relating to its services and previous FOI requests.
 Please be aware that should you request data that has already been published your request will be refused and you will be directed to the appropriate publication location.